 Andrew Campana is a scholar of modern and contemporary Japanese literature and media.
-His research centers on exploring the possibilities of expression at moments of media transition, focusing in particular on poetry, digital media, and disability.
-In his current book project on Japanese poetry across media, he engages with expanded poetic practice from the 1920s to the present as a site where poets in Japan embraced and grappled with new media technologies like film, tape recording, television, and the internet.
-He is also working on a second project—on questions of digitality in electronic literature, video games, and disability arts in contemporary Japan—drawing from his experiences as part of the Trope Tank at MIT, a lab dedicated to developing new understandings of computation and literary practice.
+His research centers on exploring moments of media transition, focusing in particular on poetry, digital media, and disability.
+His forthcoming monograph is tentatively titled Expanding Verse: Japanese Poetry at Media's Edge, and is under contract with the University of California Press.
+In it, he engages with expanded poetic practice from the 1920s to the present as a site where poets in Japan embraced and grappled with new media technologies like film, tape recording, television, and the internet.
+He is also working on a second project—on alternative conceptions of digitality in video games, poetry, and disability arts in contemporary Japan—drawing from his experiences as part of the Trope Tank at MIT, a lab dedicated to developing new understandings of computation and literary practice.
 He has performed and published widely in both English and Japanese as a multimedia poet and translator.

 - Modern and contemporary Japanese literature

 - Disability studies